compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

     margin: 0 auto;
 {% endcapture %}

-Scientific software is constantly being challenged by enthusiasts trying to test the boundaries of programming languages, in search of better performance and simpler workflows.
-Interactive C++ interpreters such as Cling and ClangRepl presented new possibilities with an incremental compilation infrastructure that is available at runtime.

-This means that Python can interact with C++ on an on-demand basis, and bindings can be automatically constructed at runtime.
-This provides unprecedented performance and does not require direct support from library authors.
+### Introduction

+Scientific software development continually seeks to balance the high performance of languages like C++ with the user-friendly nature of Python.
-The Compiler Research team presented these findings in the paper: [Efficient and Accurate Automatic Python Bindings with cppyy & Cling].
-It presents the enhancements in language interoperability using Cling with cppyy (an automatic, run-time, Python-C++ bindings generator).
-Following is a high-level summary of these findings.
+This article summarizes the advancements in language interoperability presented in the paper [Efficient and Accurate Automatic Python Bindings with cppyy & Cling].

+This research focuses on enhancing language interoperability with cppyy, enabling uniform cross-language execution environments.
+It illustrates the use of advanced C++ in Numba-accelerated Python through cppyy.
+This required re-engineering parts of cppyy to use upstream LLVM components. cppyy was further empowered with a C++ reflection library, InterOp, which offers interoperability primitives based on Cling and Clang-Repl (C++ Interpreters).

-### Background
+### Key Components
-C++ gained early adoption in scientific research fields due to its high performance capabilities.
-But the interactive nature of Python and the gentler learning curve led to higher adoption rates elsewhere, and as a result, it saw exponential advancements in capabilities that were ideal for data science research.
-Python shines when steering infrastructure written in high performance language such as C or C++.
-However, it is challenging to write the glue layers between both languages for every package available in the C++ ecosystem.

-This is where the usefulness of language interoperability becomes evident.
-However, this requires an advanced integration solution, especially for high performance code that can suffer from penalties crossing the language barrier.
+#### 1. Cling: Interactive C++ Interpreter

+Cling, an interactive C++ interpreter based on Clang/LLVM, provides the foundation for cppyy's ability to interact with C++ code dynamically and efficiently.

+#### 2. cppyy: An automatic Runtime Bindings Generator

+cppyy is a tool that automatically generates Python bindings for C++ code at runtime.
+It allows Python to interact with C++ on an on-demand basis.

+#### 3. Numba: a just-in-time (JIT) compiler for Python

+Numba is capable of compiling Python code while targeting either the CPU or the GPU, and providing interfaces to use the JITed closures from low-level libraries.

 ![numba extension](/images/blog/cppyy-numba-1.png){: style="{{ image_style }}"}

-Numba, a just-in-time (JIT) compiler for Python, is a tool that is ideal for this task (with some enhancements).
-Numba is capable of compiling Python code while targeting either the CPU or the GPU, and providing interfaces to use the JITed closures from low-level libraries.
 Numba helps lower Python to machine code level and minimizes costly language crossings.
-In order to provide the missing links for this research, Numba was also integrated with the cppyy project -- an automatic runtime bindings generator based using interactive C++ to connect to the Python runtime.
+In order to provide the missing links for this research, Numba was also integrated with the cppyy project to connect to the Python runtime.

-The target of this research was to demonstrate a generic prototype that automatically brings advanced C++ features (e.g., highly optimized numeric libraries) to Numba-accelerated Python, with help from cppyy.
-This required re-engineering of the cppyy-backend to directly use LLVM components.
-A new CppInterOp library was also introduced to implement interoperability primitives based on Cling and Clang-Repl (also an interactive interpreter, a progression on Cling).

-### Merits of using Python

-Rather than writing all performance-critical code in a lower-level language (e.g., C), and then interpret it back to Python (using extensions), we wanted to lower the Python code itself to native level using JIT.
-This would enable the developer to stay in Python and write and debug the code in a single environment.
-We also needed this JIT code to work well with bound C++ code.
-Therefore, we used Numba as a Python JIT and integrated it with C++ using cppyy.

-Interestingly, this approach makes it easy to use Python kernels in C++, without losing performance, enabling continued use of an existing C++ codebase.

-### Merits of using C++

-C++ is evolving rapidly, enabling automation and a more expressive approach for better code quality and compiler optimization.
-Consecutively, cppyy (which is based on Cling, a C++ interpreter based on Clang/LLVM) helps bring better interactivity and runtime experiences to C++, and is able to evolve side-by-side, thanks to its roots in LLVM infrastructure.
-Together, these tools help address even the previously unresolved corner cases at runtime in either C++ or Python, as appropriate.
+#### 4. cppyy Integration with Numba

+The research demonstrates how cppyy can be integrated with Numba, a just-in-time (JIT) compiler for Python.
+This integration aims to eliminate the overhead of crossing the language barrier, particularly in loop-heavy code.

+#### 5. CppInterOp: A New Interoperability Library

+A new library, CppInterOp, was introduced to implement interoperability primitives based on Cling and Clang-REPL.
+This library enhances the reflection capabilities necessary for efficient language interoperability.

 ### Prototype Overview